mels0n/device-mapping-manager/README.md

-I've forked to take advantage of the startup PR that wasn't merged from the original (https://github.com/allfro/device-mapping-manager.)
+I've forked to take advantage of the startup PR (and maintain for my own needs) that wasn't merged from the original (https://github.com/allfro/device-mapping-manager.)

 # device-mapping-manager